PlanterApp/planter_docs/content/en/docs/500_track-seeds/501_how-to-add/index.md

 4. Complete the information for the seed packet
 - Select the year the seeds were purchased or saved
 - Select how full the seed packet is (estimate as **Full**, **Mostly Full**, **Nearly Empty** or **Empty**)
-- Start typing the name of the seed **Source** then select a source from the drop-down (or enter your own)
+- Start typing the name of the seed **Source** then select a source from the drop-down (or type the name of a custom source)
 - Add any notes
 5. Select **Save** then repeat steps 4-5 for each seed packet<br /><br />
 {{< screenshot Packet-info.jpg "Screenshot of the editable seed packet information box" >}}<br /><br />